CCOSTAN/Home-AssistantConfig/README.md

 </td><td align="center"><a href="https://www.youtube.com/watch?v=RAwQEHonA6M&t=6s" target="_blank"><img src="https://raw.githubusercontent.com/CCOSTAN/Home-AssistantConfig/master/config/www/custom_ui/floorplan/images/youtube/S01E01_PlayButton.png"  height="150" border="0" alt="" style="border:none !important; margin:0px !important;"></a></td></tr>

 <tr><td colspan="4">
 There aren't really automations for the Batteries yet.
-Electricity is the life blood for the house and only really the Tesla Battery has smarts so maybe in the future, you'll see a Powerwall automation in this space.</td></tr>
+Electricity is the life blood for the house and only really the Tesla Battery has smarts so maybe in the future, you'll see a Powerwall automation in this space.
+You can click the Images with play buttons to watch the related Youtube Videos.</td></tr>

 <tr><td colspan="4">